The Journey Home (2014 film)

 The Journey Home (originally titled Midnight Sun) is a 2014 family adventure-drama film starring Dakota Goyo, Goran Višnjić, and Bridget Moynahan, written by Hugh Hudson, directed by Roger Spottiswoode and Brando Quilici.
-Filmed on location in Ontario and Manitoba, Canada, it follows a local teenager (Goyo), who works to reunite a lost polar bear cub with its mother.
+Filmed on location in Ontario and Manitoba, Canada, it follows Luke Mercier, a local teenager (Goyo), who works to reunite lost polar bear cub Nanuk with its mother.
 It premiered in November 2014, and received generally mixed-to-positive reviews.

 Plot

-A local teenager defies nature to reunite an abandoned polar bear cub with its mother in the ice fields of Northern Canada.
+Luke Mercier, a local teenager, defies nature to reunite an abandoned polar bear cub Nanuk with its mother in the ice fields of Northern Canada.